Lee Daniels: Career

+2001–2008: Early films and directorial debut

 Monster's Ball, the debut production of Lee Daniels Entertainment, was a critical and box office success.
-Halle Berry won the Oscar for Best Actress; the film was also nominated for Best Original Screenplay.
+Halle Berry won the Academy Award for Best Actress; the film was also nominated for Best Original Screenplay.
+This made Daniels the first African-American film producer to solely produce an Oscar-winning film.
 Daniels said he did not attend the Oscars when the film won, citing his challenges with addiction and his struggle over whether he "deserved" to attend, according to an emotional interview on MSNBC in 2019.

-His 2004 production The Woodsman, starring Kevin Bacon, Kyra Sedgwick, and Mos Def, premiered at the Sundance Film Festival.
-It went on to garner three nominations at the 2005 Independent Spirit Awards, the CICAE Arthouse Prize at the Cannes Film Festival, the Jury Prize at the Deauville International Film Festival, and a "Special Mention for Excellence in Filmmaking" award from the National Board of Review.
+He served as one of the producers of the 2004 film The Woodsman, starring Kevin Bacon, Kyra Sedgwick, and Mos Def, premiered at the Sundance Film Festival.
+It went on to garner three nominations at the 2005 Independent Spirit Awards, the CICAE Arthouse Prize at the Cannes Film Festival, the Jury Prize at the Deauville American Film Festival, and a "Special Mention for Excellence in Filmmaking" award from the National Board of Review.
 Former president Bill Clinton persuaded Daniels to produce public service announcements to encourage young people of color to vote.
 The campaign was launched in March 2004 and featured Grammy winners LL Cool J and Alicia Keys.

 His first directorial effort, 2006's Shadowboxer, debuted at the Toronto International Film Festival.
 It starred Helen Mirren, Cuba Gooding Jr., Stephen Dorff, Vanessa Ferlito, Mo'Nique, Joseph Gordon-Levitt, and Macy Gray.
 It was nominated for Best New Director at the San Sebastian Film Festival.

-His 2008 production Tennessee was written by Russell Schaumberg and directed by Aaron Woodley (Rhinoceros Eyes); the film is about two brothers, played by Adam Rothenberg and Ethan Peck, who travel from New Mexico to Tennessee to search for their estranged father.
+He produced the 2008 film Tennessee, which was written by Russell Schaumberg and directed by Aaron Woodley (Rhinoceros Eyes); the film is about two brothers, played by Adam Rothenberg and Ethan Peck, who travel from New Mexico to Tennessee to search for their estranged father.
 Along the way they meet Krystal (Mariah Carey), an aspiring singer who flees her controlling husband (Lance Reddick) to join them on their journey.